ucsb/webguide/web-accessibility.md

 <input type="submit" value="Search">
 ```

-In this example, it's redundant to include a `label` for the `input` where a
+In this example, it's redundant to include a `<label>` for the `<input>` where a
 user enters search terms since it's _visually_ clear that a user should enter
 search terms in this field.

 However, you still want to include _some_ alternative to a label.
 Otherwise,
-a user using a screenreader will not understand the purpose of the field until
+a user using a screen reader will not understand the purpose of the field until
 they switch focus to the submit button.

 In this case, you can use the `aria-label` attribute: